 1999 LQ28 orbits the sun every 479 days (1.31 years), coming as close as 1.05 AU and reaching as far as 1.34 AU from the sun.
-Based on its brightness and the way it reflects light, 1999 LQ28 is probably between 0.441 to 0.986 kilometers in diameter, making it a small to average asteroid, very roughly comparable in size to the Golden Gate Bridge.
+Based on its brightness and the way it reflects light, 1999 LQ28 is probably between 0.441 to 0.986 kilometers in diameter, making it small in absolute terms, but larger than ~97% of asteroids, very roughly comparable in size to the Golden Gate Bridge.

 1999 LQ28's orbit is 0.10 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.